stevegbrooks/commodify/docs/final_report.md

 ## Queries

 Building the search function involved devising numerous complex searches to ensure that at each stage of the selection process the user sees only options which will result in non-null results.
-For example, the following query ensures that once the user has selected a commodity sector and whether they want state or country-level data, they will only be able to choose from commodities for which there was data in some of the relevants attributes in 2019 (the last year with full data available):
+For example, the following query ensures that once the user has selected a commodity sector and whether they want state or country-level data, they will only be able to choose from commodities for which the database holds data for some of the relevants attributes in 2019 (the last year with full data available):

   SELECT DISTINCT C.name
   FROM Commodity C JOIN Political_Entity P ON C.pe_id=P.id JOIN Commodity_Group G ON C.name = G.name